Born Philadelphia, PA, 1943 / BFA, College for Creative Studies; MFA, Cranbrook Academy of Art / Lives in Royal Oak, MI

 In Valley of Fire, Nevada (2014) a grid of red sandstone squares that skews diagonally across the surface may read both as horizontal ground plain and cliff face, emphatically shunning a horizon and suspending, rather than grounding, the spectator in a color field of ruddy red.
 A similar effect occurs in West Fjords 4, Iceland (2016) where the cloudy overcast transforms reflective water into a gray monochrome.
 Its larger-than-usual scale, at 44 x 52,” overwhelms the spectator in a tonalist haze.
 Anderson’s occasional interest in augmenting the impact of individual pictures is also apparent in a series of diptychs in which images from different shoots and different countries may be joined together to suggest a global consonance between divergent sites, as in State Highway 321, San Juan County, New Mexico (2014, left) and Stukkshes, Iceland (2012, right), linked as they are by darkling hues and tactile textures of sand and rock.

-A culmination of sorts occurs in a recent group of brimming, edge-to-edge glimpses of Lakes Huron and Superior from 2016 and 2017, respectively: Lake Huron, Alpena, Michigan and Lake Superior #2, Marquette County, Michigan.
+A culmination of sorts occurs in a recent group of brimming, edge-to-edge glimpses of Lakes Huron and Superior from 2017: Lake Huron, Alpena, Michigan and Lake Superior #2, Marquette County, Michigan.
 Now photographing digitally, Anderson distills the rhythmic motion of these boundary-free, ceaselessly undulating depths of burnished blue.
 Neither mirror-calm nor churning and tempestuous, their weight and tacit power is nevertheless sensed and felt.
 Glints of light and sparkling reflections skip across the restless surfaces that, seemingly free of human interference or presence, roll on and on.

 Dennis Alan Nawrocki, September 2017